connorimes/energymon-jni/README.md

     </dependency>
 ```

-To use the `edu.uchicago.cs.energymon.EnergyMon` interface, instantiate `edu.uchicago.cs.energymon.DefaultEnergyMonJNI`.
+To use the `edu.uchicago.cs.energymon.EnergyMon` interface, instantiate `edu.uchicago.cs.energymon.DefaultEnergyMon`.
-Note that the default implementation is not thread safe - you must provide synchronization as needed!

 When launching, you will need to set the property `java.library.path` to include the location of the native library created by the module `libenergymon-default-wrapper`.